 To go to the Festival!

-[LITTLE RED HOOD] Into the to grandmother's house!
+[LITTLE RED RIDING the woods to grandmother's house!
 The way is clear, The is good, I no fear, Nor no one should.
-The woods are trees, The are just wood.
-No need to be afraid There's something in the there... the woods, delay, But not To the way. the woods, Who knows may Be lurking on the Into the To get the That it worth The journeying. the woods- [STEPMOTHER & To see the & MOTHER] To sell the & WIFE] To make the To To To To To To To go to the Festival-! the woods! the woods! the woods, out of the woods, And before it's dark!
+The are just trees, The are just wood.
+No need to be afraid There's something in the there... the woods, delay, But not To the way. the woods, Who knows may Be on the journey?
+Into the To get the That makes it The journeying. into the [STEPMOTHER & To see the & MOTHER] To sell the [BAKER & To the potion- To To To To To To To go to the Festival-! the woods! the woods! the woods, out of the woods, And home it's dark!